 Certificate and degree programs in child and family advocacy prepare individuals to support children in human services and legal settings.
-Each program includes studies in the dynamics of family, management of family finances and issues in family education.
-Experienced family advocates can qualify for professional certification.
+Options include certificates in family advocacy, a Bachelor of Science in Family Studies or Family Studies & Human Development and a master's degree in family studies.

 Family Advocate Certificate

 The curriculum of a one-year family advocate or child and family advocate certificate program combines the study of early childhood development and education with social work.
 Students learn about family dynamics and the influence of schools and communities on childhood development.
 Studies in family advocacy prepare students to support families and children facing economic hardships and child abuse issues, as well as those with special needs.
 Coursework covers the development of children from birth to adolescence, including cognitive development and language acquisition.

 Bachelor's degree options include a Bachelor of Science in Family Studies or Human Development and Family Studies.
 Both programs take four years to complete and focus on early childhood education, family advocacy and family management resources.
 Other focus areas are crisis situations, aging, cultural influences on family and ethics in family assistance.
 Students learn to support individuals and families in need through a variety of courses, including psychology and sociology.
 Additional classes cover topics such as: